David-WZhao/Anytime-SCAN/README.md

 The format of the dataset file is a edge list, each edge like "node1 node2" per line

 ## 2. Run the Code
-To run the code, the library "networkx" needs to be installed on Python 2.7 or 3.x.
+To run the code, the library "networkx 1.x" needs to be installed on Python 2.7 or 3.x.
 AnySCAN and original SCAN are both implemended in this code.

 ### a).
 Orignial SCAN